Raise your hand if you know why Professor Harold Hill is trying to get our attention.

 The reason I would like your attention is that today I am

-announcing that I have actually started my diet.
+I have actually started my diet.

 Before you click the red "x" and close the blog, let me beg your indulgence because